ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 This speeds up the sticker design process a lot, since we don't need to publish the Mini to test it inside Snapchat.
 After we were happy with the generated image, we started testing the real SDK method calls by publishing the Mini to be used inside Snapchat.

-> Consider using hi resolution assets for this or it will look pixelated for hi pixel density devices.
+> Consider using high resolution assets for this or it will look pixelated for high pixel density devices.

 ## Storing Data